 companion plants for cucumber

 Choosing the right plants to grow with cucumbers can greatly improve your garden.
-By pairing cucumbers with certain , herbs, and flowers, you can keep pests away and attract helpful insects.
+By pairing cucumbers with certain vegetables, herbs, and flowers, you can keep pests away and attract helpful insects.
 This can also increase your cucumber yield.

 Legumes like peas and beans help by fixing nitrogen in the soil.
 Herbs such as dill and oregano add flavor and keep pests away.
 Marigolds and nasturtiums repel aphids, squash bugs, and cucumber beetles naturally.